Land mines in Nagorno-Karabakh

 The region of Nagorno-Karabakh and areas around it are considered to be some of the most heavily mined regions of the former Soviet Union.
-Mines were laid from early 1990s by both Azerbaijani and Armenian forces during and after the First Nagorno-Karabakh War.
+Mines were laid from the early 1990s by both Azerbaijani and Armenian forces during and after the First Nagorno-Karabakh War.
 The worst-affected areas are along the fortified former contact line between Azerbaijani and Armenian forces, in particular in the districts of Aghdam, Fuzuli and Jabrayil.
 According to military experts from both Azerbaijan and Armenia, the ground in those areas is covered with "carpets of land mines."
 The region has the highest per capita rate in the world of accidents due to unexploded ordnance.

 Production, stockpiling and use

 Artsakh has stated that it has never produced or exported mines, and has not purchased new mines since 1995; its mine stockpile consists of mines left over from the former Soviet Union (PMN, PMN-2, POMZ-2, OZM-72, TM-57 and TM-62 mines).

 In 2013, the military forces of Nagorno-Karabakh reported they planted more anti-personnel mines along the Armenian-Azerbaijani line of contact, east and north of disputed area.